dodyw/aleyya-chatbot-ios/README.md

 1. Clone the repository
 2. Open the project in Xcode
 3. Obtain an API key from [OpenRouter](https://openrouter.ai/)
+4. Add the following keys to your Info.plist file:
+   - `NSPhotoLibraryUsageDescription`: "Aleyya needs access to your photo library to upload images for AI analysis."
+   - `NSCameraUsageDescription`: "Aleyya needs access to your camera to take photos for AI analysis."
-4. Run the app and input your API key in the settings
+5. Run the app and input your API key in the settings

 ## Usage

 1. Select your preferred AI model
 2. Type a message or upload an image (for supported models)
+   - To upload an image, grant the app permission to access your photo library or camera when prompted
 3. Receive AI-generated responses
 4. Switch models or start a new chat as needed